-- status/resources (Fletcher, Simpson, Thomas, & Giles, 1999; Simpson, Fletcher, - 2 & Campbell, 2001). - A third stable factor influencing how attractive targets are is the degree to - 4 which they anticipate that perceivers will like them or reject them (Curtis & - Miller, 1986).
-Targets who anticipate that perceivers will like them behave more
+A third stable factor influencing how attractive targets are is the degree to which they anticipate that perceivers will like them or reject them (Curtis & Miller, 1986).
+Targets who anticipate that perceivers will like them behave more warmly during their interactions, which in turn predicts perceivers' liking for them (Stinson, Cameron, Wood, Gaucher, & Holmes, 2009).

-Shifting from dispositional to situational factors, targets who are familiar are more attractive than targets who are not (but see Norton, Frost, & Ariely, 4 2007).
+Shifting from dispositional to situational factors, targets who are familiar are more attractive than targets who are not (but see Norton, Frost, & Ariely, 2007).
 In an early study (Hartley, 1946), research participants provided their impressions of various national groups, some of which were fictitious (e.g., Danerians).
 Participants generally disliked the unfamiliar groups, assuming they possessed unappealing characteristics.
-Similarly, research on the "mere exposure effect" (Zajonc, 1968, 2001) suggests that individuals tend to experi-9 ence greater attraction toward familiar stimuli (including familiar people) than 10 toward unfamiliar stimuli.
-This effect emerges in the absence of any other fea-11 tures frequently confounded with familiarity (e.g., quantity or quality of social contact) and without perceivers even being aware they have gained familiarity.
-In one study, female research assistants posed as students in a lecture course, attending 0, 5, 10, or 15 of the 40 lectures; these research assistants did not 15 speak to the other students when attending the course (Moreland & Beach, 16 1992).
+Similarly, research on the "mere exposure effect" (Zajonc, 1968, 2001) suggests that individuals tend to experience greater attraction toward familiar stimuli (including familiar people) than toward unfamiliar stimuli.
+This effect emerges in the absence of any other features frequently confounded with familiarity (e.g., quantity or quality of social contact) and without perceivers even being aware they have gained familiarity.
+In one study, female research assistants posed as students in a lecture course, attending 0, 5, 10, or 15 of the 40 lectures; these research assistants did not speak to the other students when attending the course (Moreland & Beach, 1992).
 The more classes the women attended, the more attractive students rated them to be.
-18